shubGupta10/Code_and_Chill/README.md

-Here i do practice of coding languages like JavaScript, etc.
+Here i do practice of coding languages and DSA.